mjvotaw/sm-annotation/STEPANNOTATION.md

-# Using the Parity Editor

-After you've opened a stepchart to edit, select `Chart > Edit Parity Data`, or press `alt+shift+P` to open the Edity Parity Data window.
+# Step Annotation

+The tl;dr is: I'm trying to make this process as simple as possible.
+When you load this app, it will load a song from a remote database.
+Fix the step annotations, and click "Save Step Annotations", and it will save it back to that database.
+If you want to fix another, click `File > Load New Song...`, and you'll be given another song to fix.

+When you load the application, a random song will be loaded, and an initial set of step annotations generated.

 ![Edit Parity Data window](assets/preview/editParityWindow.png "Edit Parity Data window")

 This window shows you the current parity settings for the current beat.

- - Current Parity:
+ - Current Annotations:

-   This is the current parity setting for the given column.
+   This is the current step annotations for the current beat.
 - Overrides:

   This displays what override has been chosen (if any) for a column.
-Selecting a value will update the chart and the `Current Parity` setting above.
+Selecting a value will update the chart and the `Current Annotations` setting above.

 - Reset All Overrides

   This will clear the _entire chart_ of any parity overrides.

-- Import Parity Data

-  This will open a small textarea for you to paste JSON into (dealing with file uploading is slightly nontrivial, and I didn't feel like implementing that right now)

-- Save Parity Data

-  This will save the parity data for the given stepchart to JSON, named "[song title]-[difficulty]-parity.json"

-- Save Node Data
+- Save Step Annotations

-  This will save a json file that contains several parts.
-Please send these to me.
+  This will save the step annotation data to a remote database.
+If, after saving, you realize that you need to make additional changes, that's fine!
+Just hit "Save Step Annotations" again, and the database will update your saved annotations.